 VMware products have featured very high on my to-do list so far this year, with new hosting and DR solutions either completed or well underway.
 The simplicity, resilience and strength of vSphere never gets old!

 I have also had the privilege to attend several London VMUG meetings all of which have been excellent!
 They have been superb opportunities to meet new people, put faces to Twitter names and learn more about current and forthcoming technologies orientated around visualization.
+If you have not had chance to get to one yet, do try, they are really worthwhile!

-So then! of late my attention has been drawn to Cloud Credibility which is a fantastic place to help validate your own and others cloud expertise by completing various tasks.
+which is a fantastic place to help validate your own and others cloud expertise by completing various tasks.

-Among other things it encourages you to read up on white papers, carry out lab work (Hands-on-labs), watch training and informational materials and thus rewarding you with points for you and your team.
+), watch training and informational materials and thus rewarding you with points for you and your team.
 What is also great is points really do mean prizes!